RaddyS/RestFullAPICallsTEST/README.md

 - StepDefinitions: Add test coverage code in this directory.
 - ResourcesTest: Add CSV data files for testing here.
 - configuration: Add API end point and access token
+- runner: Select the feature files to run and and run what is needed

 ##License:
 - You are free to use and copy the project for valid and beneficial purposes.
 The ownership of the work remains with the author.